mpfoley73/blogdown-website/content/post/2021-07-27-how-i-created-this-website/index.md

 ![GitHub Desktop dialog box for Creating a new respository](images/create-repo-dialog.png "How I created my web site GitHub repo.")

 I originally built my website first (step 2).
-I realized when I tried to host the website with Netify (step 3) that my website files belong in a repo.
+I realized when I tried to host the website with Netlify (step 3) that my website files belong in a repo.
 It shouldn't have been a big deal to move my files into a repo, but it took me a couple hours to undo the mess I made.
 GitHub mystifies me.
 My advice: *create your repo first.*

 ## 2. Create Your Website